Craft Passion

 Estimated Cost: $3 - $10

-Sock shark Solo is about 9” long and sewn from a single adult ankle sock (so with a pair of socks, you can sew 2 sock sharks!).
-Aside from that, you will need a scrap of white felt, button eyes and yellow embroidery floss, and some polyester filling material to shape the shark.
+Sock Shark Solo is about 9 inches long and sewn from a single adult ankle sock (so with a pair of socks, you can sew 2 sock sharks!).
+Aside from that, you will need a scrap of white felt, button eyes, yellow embroidery floss, and some polyester-filling material to shape the shark.
 You can use the free sock shark pattern template in the tutorial below to make the sewing easier.
 After correctly padding this shark toy, you will find that it makes a lovely baby soft toy gift for newborns.

 Enjoy sewing them!